enkidevs/curriculum/python/python-playground-questions/iterate-over-dict-values/iterate-over-dict-values.md

 ## Content

-> 👩‍💻 Your task is to write a program that:
-> - **iterates over each element of a dictionary and prints them**
+> 👩‍💻 Your task is to write a program that **iterates over each element of a dictionary and prints them**

 You can use this dictionary:
 ```python